sebastian-iancu/code-generator/README.md

 docker compose run --rm php ./bin/generate <...>
 ```

-Generating all files as predefined in application:
+Generating all files as predefined in the application:
 ```bash
 docker compose run --rm php ./bin/generate all
 ```
-or list available generators
+or list the available command for the generator tool (see list of available commands prefixed with `generate:`):
 ```bash
 docker compose run --rm php ./bin/generate list
 ```